YouyouzkT/zkTRumble/README.md

-# zkTRumble
+# zkTRumble-Beta
-Test Onchain rumble ZkTernoa chain
+Test version of zkTRumble